Build / Lovable

 Get your credentials

-Go to synorb.com/credentials.
-You'll get an MCP token (for the Lovable chat) and an api-key + secret pair (for your deployed backend).
-Different credentials, different surfaces — keep them separate.
+Go to synorb.com/connect.
+You'll get an MCP token for the Lovable chat and an api-key + secret pair for your app backend.
+Keep each credential in the place it belongs.

 2